Al-Mansur Mosque

 The Al-Mansur Mosque (Masjid Jami Al Mansur) is one of the oldest mosques in Jakarta, Indonesia.
 The mosque is located at Jembatan Lima, Tambora, Jakarta.
 The mosque is one of the listed cultural heritage of Jakarta.
 The mosque is named after Kh.
 Mohammad Mansur who is familiarly called Guru Mansur- a Betawi figure known for his fight against Dutch colonial rules.

 History

-Raden Abdul Malik who is also called Prince Cakrajaya Adiningrat founded this mosque in the 18th century (1717 AD) for the purposes of worship as well as means of community mental education against invaders.
+Raden Abdul Malik, who is also called Prince Cakrajaya Adiningrat, founded this mosque in the 18th century (1717 AD) for the purposes of worship as well as a means of community mental education against invaders.
 Formerly named Jami Kampung Sawah, this mosque has a role in the struggle for Indonesian independence against the Dutch and Japanese under the leadership of KH.
 Mohammad Mansyur.
 During 1947-1948 there was a gun-fighting between nationalist forces and NICA soldiers, when Mansur tried to erect a Red-and-White flag in minarets that now look obsolete mosque.
 After Moh.
 Mansyur died on 12 May 1967, the mosque was named Masjid Jami al-Mansyur.
 This mosque is listed as a cultural heritage object Governor's Decree no. Cb.
 11/1/12/72 dated January 10, 1972 (State Gazette No. 60/1972).